 Arp is the work of New York City-based artist and composer Alex Georgopolous.
 The first-generation American child of French and Greek parents who was brought up in all three countries, Georgopolous started out in San Francisco, where he co-founded the instrumental dance-rock quartet Tussle in the early 2000s, primarily as a bassist, drummer, and percussionist.
 After the recording of their second album, Telescope Mind, Georgopolous departed the group to focus on a new project based on his exploration of synthesized electronic textures.
-The project name Arp was inspired by several different points of reference: Halton C. Arp's Atlas of Peculiar Galaxies, the artists Sophie-Tauber Arp & Jean Arp, the defunct synth company, and the word's closeness in sound to "Harp".
+The project named Arp was inspired by several different points of reference: Halton C. Arp's Atlas of Peculiar Galaxies, the artists Sophie-Tauber Arp and Jean Arp, the defunct synth company, and the word's closeness in sound to "harp."

 His first endeavor under the moniker was a gallery installation piece in 2006, created in collaboration with an architect, and consisting of an enclosed modular space with a feather bed just large enough for two people to lie down and listen to his minimalist synthesizer compositions on endless repeat.
 Several of these pieces were later included on In Light, his 2007 debut album for Smalltown Supersound, which was recorded almost completely live using an array of analog synths, with occasional touches of flute and piano, and overtly influenced by the early-'70s work of Cluster and Kraftwerk.
-2010 saw the release of Arp album The Soft Wave, a collaborative release with British composer Anthony Moore, and an installment of the Frkwys series with the like-minded Moore.
+The year 2010 saw the release of Arp album The Soft Wave, a collaborative release with British composer Anthony Moore, and an installment of the Frkwys series with the like-minded Moore.
 Arp's music took a turn away from the minimal in 2013 with the still experimental but more traditional mutant pop sounds of More.
 Two other albums were slated for a 2013 release, both documents of art installations.
 Music from Arp also found itself featured prominently in soundtracks to runway shows, films, modern dance performances, and many other unlikely avenues.